StageStage 3 - Formal Consideration by the Academic Appeals Committee

 - that the appeal be rejected.

 If your appeal is successful, the Chair of the Board of Examiners will ensure that the Board reconsiders its decision in the light of the recommendations of the Academic Appeals Committee, having regard to its role in ensuring that you are fairly assessed within the programme regulations as an individual and in relation to your peers.
 Where the Board wishes to have further evidence of the your performance, it may require a viva voce examination or other form of assessment appropriate to your particular circumstances and the requirements of the programme regulations, before reaching its final decision.
-The Secretary of the Academic Appeals Committee will normally inform you in writing of the Board of Examiners' decision within seven days of the decision.
+The Secretary of the Academic Appeals Committee will normally inform you in writing of the Board of Examiners' decision within five working days of the decision.